zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why adding did not happen.
+BTBB informs user why marking an order as undone failed.

       Use case ends.